Idea Validation: Critical Steps to Validate Your Product & Business Concept Before You Develop

 Defining the problem – make it very clear what needs your concept addresses.

 Market size and analysis – show that the market exists, how big it is, prove they are willing to pay for the solution and create a realistic sense of how much of that market you can capture in the next decade or so.
+Also see how to check if an app idea already exists.

 Possible monetisation strategies – define how your product will make a return and how that might change over time.